Non-Reversible Parallel Tempering: a Scalable Highly Parallel MCMC Scheme: Asymptotic analysis of PT algorithms

+This implies that for an optimally chosen schedule, non-reversible PT improves the round trip rate over reversible PT by at most a factor of $1/r^*$.
+Corollary \ref{cor_invariant} implies $Nr^*\approx\Lambda$, allowing us to quantify the looseness of \eqref{eq:rtr_bound_DEO_SEO} directly in terms of $\Lambda$.

 We can also investigate the performance of PT for multi-modal or high-dimensional targets by studying the behaviour of $\Lambda$.
-Using the simplifying structural assumptions in \cite{woodard2009conditions, atchade_towards_2011,roberts2014minimising}, we can show that $\Lambda$ is robust to the number of modes and grows at rate $O(\sqrt{d})$ as the dimension $d$ of the target increases.
+Assuming the target distribution factorizes \cite{woodard2009conditions, atchade_towards_2011,roberts2014minimising}, we can show that $\Lambda$ is robust to the number of modes and grows at rate $O(\sqrt{d})$ as the dimension $d$ of the target increases.
 See Appendices \ref{sec_multimodal} and \ref{sec_high_dim} for details.